chrisbrooks/Equalizer/README.md

 <h3>Getting Started</h3>

-Include jQuery and the plugin, then select the containing elements you want to Equalize
+Include jQuery and the plugin, then select the containing elements you want to Equalize.

 ```html
 <div class="container">